Who Can Be a Guardian

-One person can petition the court to be the guardian, or two people can petition the court to be co-guardians.
+One person can petition to be the guardian, or two people can petition the court to be co-guardians.

 The court may require the guardian to complete any available training that the court finds appropriate.

-For Non-Nevada Residents: As of July 1, 2015, non-Nevada residents can apply to be a guardian.
-There may be extra requirements for non-resident guardians to ensure the safety of the ward.
+For Non-Nevada Residents: There may be extra requirements for non-resident guardians to ensure the safety of the protected person.
 Of note, non-Nevada guardians must designate a "registered agent" in the State of Nevada to accept service of legal documents.
-Non-Nevada guardians must select a registered agent (if you need to hire a service, a list can be found here) and complete the "Appointment of Registered Agent by Court-Appointed Nonresident Guardian of Adult" form located on the Secretary of State's Miscellaneous Forms website.
+Non-Nevada guardians must select a registered agent (if you need to hire a service, a list can be found here) and complete the "Appointment of Registered Agent by Court-Appointed Nonresident Guardian of Adult" form located on the Secretary of State's website.
 The form should be mailed back to the Nevada Secretary of State.

 A person cannot be appointed a guardian if:

 - The person is incompetent (for instance, the person cannot take care of himself).